Padma Awards- 2021 Harekala Hajabba – a journey from a fruit seller to an educationist

-Firstly, the nominations of Padma awards are done in different categories.
+Firstly, the nominations for Padma awards are made in different categories.
 Those nominations are then presented to a committee constituted by the Prime Minister for the purpose.
 After research and investigation, this committee places its recommendation before the Prime Minister.
 After approval, the assent of the President is taken on it.

 Medals and certificates are presented to the awardees by the President of India in a formal ceremony.
 The ceremony is held at Rashtrapati Bhavan.
 This award cannot be used as a title or prefix or suffix with the names of the award winners.

 President Ram Nath Kovind felicitated Padma awardees at Rashtrapati Bhavan on November 8, 2021.
 A total of 119 people were given Padma Awards for their extraordinary contributions in various fields & disciplines.
 Seven Padma Vibhushan, 10 Padma Bhushan and 102 Padma Shri Awards were given this year.
 This list includes 10 foreign nationals, 29 women and one transgender person.

 Former Japanese Prime Minister Shinzo Abe was also honoured with the Padma Vibhushan award.

 Harekala Hajabba- Awarded by Padma Shri – A man of commitment & Dedication

 Despite the paucity of resources, some people do something which is exemplary for society.
 Harekala Hajabba is one of such true heroes.
 Without a small description of their extraordinary efforts and contribution to society, this article on Padma Awards would be incomplete.
 It is a tribute to his struggle from being a fruit seller to an educationist.